danvuk567/danvuk567/README.md

 * Report generation and ad-hoc data analysis using SQL.
 * Dashboard development using Power BI.
 * ETL development and ad-hoc data analysis using Python and other industry ETL tools.
-* Data analysis and reporting using Excel and Excel VBA.
+* Data analysis using Python and reporting using Excel and Excel VBA.
 * API integration and data processing automation using Python and PowerShell.

 # Projects and Studies